To Live Free, To Live Well.

 Click on the links below to view CAL’s standards for each grade.

 “The farther back you can look, the farther forward you can see.”Winston Churchill

-We, at The Classical Academy de Lafayette, take Churchill’s words to heart.
-We believe the more one knows and understands about history, the more equipped one is to comprehend the events of the present, allowing one to make sound decisions for the future.
+We at CAL take Churchill’s words to heart.
+We believe that the more one knows and understands about history, the more one is equipped to comprehend the events of the present, enabling one to make sound decisions for the future.

-To aid us in that objective, CAL has, as part of its curriculum, Trip Education.
-Each grade has its own trip centered on the historical study of that class.
+To aid us in that objective, CAL focuses on Trip Education.
+Each year, several grades will participate in an in-depth field trip centered on the historical study of that class.
 These specialized trips are designed to provide experiences for students to deepen their understanding and increase their appreciation of their world and their American culture.
 Trips will take students back to ancient cultures of the past, to cathedrals of the medieval era, to battlefields of the Civil War, to homes of our Founding Fathers, and more.